Sooner or later, procurement as a profession will need to become agile. Consequently, agile principles will become the norm.

 The biggest time-wasters to avoid are the miscommunications and misunderstandings that frequently occur in emails.
 Face-to-face conversations lessen the risk of misunderstandings and give you the opportunity to address them as they occur.

 It’s important to agree upon what will be delivered and how it will be measured before embarking upon any project.
 Keep in mind that different stakeholders will have different ideas of what constitutes successful “progress” in procurement.
-For example, your organisation’s head of CSR will mainly be interested in your progress in terms of social and environmental procurement initiatives, while a CFO will only want to hear about cost savings.
+For example, your organisation’s head of CSR will focus on progress in terms of social and environmental procurement initiatives, while a CFO will only want to hear about cost savings.

 Agile is becoming increasingly inseparable from Lean, which is about identifying and minimizing waste at every step of your process.
 In procurement, this means creating smart, lean, just-in-time supply chains, consolidating the supplier base, and keeping the team lean and working smarter, not harder.
 Following any work methodology (including Agile) is a key way to minimize wasted time, talent and resources.

-- Continuous attention to technical excellence and good design.
+9. Continuous attention to technical excellence and good design

-Procurement processes tend to become inexorably more complex over time, particularly in public environments where multiple levels of approval and red tape means extra work and frequent duplication.
+Procurement processes tend to become inexorably more complex over time.
+This is particularly true in public environments where red tape means extra work and frequent duplication.
 Complex procurement processes can harm relationships with stakeholders, suppliers and end-users.

-Following Lean principles, a regular review of where wasted time or effort occurs in your processes will provide you with a clear roadmap of how to simplify and speed up your sourcing cycle.
+Following Lean agile principles, a regular review of where wasted time or effort occurs in your processes will provide a clear roadmap of how to simplify and speed up your sourcing cycle.

-- The best work emerges from self-organizing teams.
+11. The best work emerges from self-organizing teams

 Another one for the managers.
 Rather than assigning tasks by role, let your Agile procurement project teams select tasks based on their individual strengths.
 Step back and empower your team to run their own projects, designing their own plan and timelines.
 A hands-off manager will make themselves available for encouragement, feedback, and to lend their weight to stakeholder communication as required.

-- The team regularly reflects on how to become more effective.
+12. The team regularly reflects on how to become more effective

-Continuous improvement, enabled by supplier performance and spend data, will help the procurement team get faster, reduce risk, and improve outcomes.
+Continuous improvement will help the procurement team get faster, reduce risk, and improve outcomes.
 This analysis needn’t be left until the very end of a project, but can be undertaken at key milestones to give procurement the opportunity to rapidly adjust course as required.
 The key is to avoid “locking in” plans that will limit flexibility in procurement.

 Find out more about the benefits of joining a Group Purchasing Organization, including improved time-to-market in procurement.